 Level: advanced

-This version of the Deadlift requires maximum output from your hamstrings (amongst everything else) and deserves the good wrap it has.
-This exercise is better suited to the more seasoned lifter, as it requires control and a general level of strength that is built over time.
+The barbell sumo deadlift is a hamstring curl alternative that requires maximum output from your hamstrings (amongst everything else) and deserves the good wrap it has.
+This deadlift is better suited to the more seasoned lifter, as it requires control and a general level of strength that is built over time.
 To get an in-depth insight into the Sumo Deadlift, check this out.

 - Have the barbell on the floor, loaded with weight plates.